4.89% Fixed For Life Mortgages For Over 65s for 2026

 It’s about painting a full picture of your financial capacity, and every little bit contributes to the greater canvas that lenders will evaluate.

-These income sources help show you can handle mortgage payments.
+These income sources help show that you can handle mortgage payments.
 They also show lenders that your financial risk is spread out.

 Aspect of RetirementWithout Pensioner MortgageWith Pensioner Mortgage